termicoder/termicoder-CodeChef-web/README.md

 # termicoder-codechef-web
-[WIP] codechef plugin for termicoder using web api
+**THIS IS A WORK IN PROGRESS AND NOT READY FOR USE YET** codechef plugin for termicoder using web api

 ## NOTE: